SouthernMethodistUniversity/git/docs/_sources/sections/commandline.md

 In this session, we will be making a syllabus and using Git to keep track of our revisions.
 Let's create a Git project folder.

-If you've worked through the command line session, you should already have a `projects` folder on your desktop. _If you don't have a projects folder on your desktop, create one using the following command_:
+If you don't have a projects folder on your desktop, create one using the following command:

 ```console
 $ mkdir projects